-As societies become increasingly advanced, adults are expected to use information in more complex ways and to maintain and enhance their skills in literacy, numeracy, science and problem-solving in technology-rich environments throughout their lifetimes.
+As societies become increasingly advanced, adults are expected to use information in more complex ways and to maintain and enhance their skills throughout their lifetimes.
 Such skills are critical not only for personal achievement, but also for positive social, educational and economic outcomes around the world.

-ETS’s research in this area is related to international large-scale comparative surveys of adults and youth of school age.
+ETS's research in this area is based on international large-scale comparative surveys of both adults and school-age youth.
 The focus is on core skills such as reading, math/numeracy and science literacy.
-Other areas addressed in these surveys include innovative constructs such as financial literacy, health literacy and problem solving in technology-rich environments.
+Other areas addressed in these surveys include innovative constructs such as financial literacy, collaborative problem solving and problem solving in technology-rich environments.

-ETS’s research in human capital and international large-scale assessment takes place both in the United States and around the world.
+ETS's research in human capital and international large-scale assessment is conducted both in the United States and around the world.
 Our large-scale international comparative surveys are designed to meet policy needs reflecting a growing interest in skills as human capital.
 These are some examples:

 OECD Survey of Adult Skills

 ETS manages this major assessment for the Organisation for Economic Co-operation and Development (OECD) as part of the Programme for the International Assessment of Adult Competencies (PIAAC).
 This is the first large-scale, computer-delivered comparative assessment of adults in the world.
-It provides policymakers with a profile of adults’ knowledge, skills and competencies.
-PIAAC expands upon earlier literacy assessments, and it is the first multistage adaptive test used in large-scale comparative assessment.
+It provides policymakers with a profile of adults' knowledge, skills and competencies in literacy, numeracy, and problem solving in technology-rich environments.
+PIAAC expands upon earlier literacy assessments, and is the first multistage adaptive test used in large-scale comparative assessment.

 We also work on two other projects related to the PIAAC program:

-- The World Bank’s Skills Toward Employment and Productivity (STEP) — This program, which is part of PIAAC, measures reading literacy and component skills.
+- The World Bank's Skills Toward Employment and Productivity (STEP) — This program, which is linked to PIAAC, measures reading literacy and component skills, which include vocabulary knowledge, sentence processing and passive comprehension.
 It seeks to help countries assess how different skill sets affect labor-market opportunities, and provides information on employability and marketability.